Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubJob.md

 ## SYNTAX

 ```
-Get-AzureRmIotHubJob [-ResourceGroupName] <String> [-Name] <String> [[-JobId] <String>] [<CommonParameters>]
+Get-AzureRmIotHubJob [-ResourceGroupName] <String> [-Name] <String> [[-JobId] <String>]
 ```

 ## DESCRIPTION
 Gets the information about an IotHub Job.
 An IotHub Job gets created when an import or export operation is initialted using the New-AzureRmIotHubExportDevices or New-AzureRmIotHubImportDevices commands.
 You can either list all the jobs or filter the jobs by the Job Identifier.

 ## EXAMPLES